 Avoiding prolonged contact with the toxic chemicals commonly found on chemical-based hair dyes is essential for our health.
 Traditional hair dyes and bleaches often contain some of the most dangerous and toxic chemicals that may have negative effects on our health.
-This is something we must be aware of since hair coloring is a thing that the majority of women and a number of men will be doing regularly at some point in their lives.
+This is something we must be aware of since hair coloring is a thing that the majority of us will be doing regularly at some point in our lives.

 The truth is that once you start coloring your hair especially to cover the graying hairs, this will become a regular routine that you will do around a 4 to 6 weekly basis.
 This will go on for years and continuous use can lead to progressive exposure to harmful chemicals.

 These harmful ingredients can also cause serious immediate skin, eye and lung irritation, severe allergic reactions that can lead to death, immunotoxicity, chemical burns and blistering of the scalp, hair breakage and hair loss as well as some forms of cancer.
 Among the most dangerous chemicals often found in a hair dye are the following: